-2.11.1 Exporting Bundles
+2.9.1 Exporting Bundles

 This feature enables you to export bundles to the local drive.
 If you export bundles using the ZMAN command prompt, only the XML files are exported.
-However, when you export bundles using this feature the metadata files, icons, settings and XML files are also exported.
+However, when you export bundles using this feature, then the metadata files, icons, settings and XML files are also exported.
+You can also rename the bundle zip file while exporting the bundle to the local drive.